 - Accredited by Wound, Ostomy, and Continence Nurses Society™

-- Cleveland Clinic Enterprise is accredited as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.
+- Cleveland Clinic Enterprise is accredited with distinction as a provider of continuing nursing education by the American Nurses Credentialing Center's Commission on Accreditation.

 - Approved by Allied Health & Education Council of the Cleveland Clinic Foundation*

 - Recognized by The World Council of Enterostomal Therapists